avafloww/Agar.io-Protocol/Protocol.md

 | ?        | string    | Node name

 ### Packet 50: Update Leaderboard (Team)
 Updates the leaderboard on the client's screen.
+Team score is the percentage of the total mass in game that the team has.

 | Position | Data Type | Description
 |----------|-----------|-----------------